rapid7/javascript-style-guide/README.md

 ## Arrow Functions

-  - [8.1](#8.1) <a name='8.1'></a> When you must use function expressions (as when passing an anonymous function), use arrow function notation.
+  - [8.1](#8.1) <a name='8.1'></a> When you use function expressions, use arrow function notation if at all possible.

   > Why?
-It creates a version of the function that executes in the context of `this`, which is usually what you want, and is a more concise syntax.
+It creates a version of the function that executes in the context of `this`, or with no context if standalone.
+This is usually what you want, and it is a more concise syntax.

   > Why not?
 If you have a fairly complicated function, you might move that logic out into its own function declaration.